Raqeeb27/ShadowCrypt/README.md

     ```bash
     pip install uv
     ```

-## Installation

-Before proceeding with the installation, please ensure you have the necessary [prerequisites](#prerequisites) installed.

 **Install Supported Softwares (for broader file format support):**

 This project supports secure hiding and recovery of various file formats by leveraging external applications.
 Installing these applications will ensure a seamless experience with a wider range of files: